ansible/ansible/docs/docsite/rst/galaxy.rst

     Password for dsmith:
     Successfully logged into Galaxy as dsmith

 When you choose to use your username and password, your password is not sent to Galaxy.
-It is used to authenticates with GitHub and create a personal access token.
+It is used to authenticate with GitHub and create a personal access token.
 It then sends the token to Galaxy, which in turn verifies that your identity and returns a Galaxy access token.
 After authentication completes the GitHub token is destroyed.